 Data Erasure Service

-Before selling or disposing of an old computer or hard drives, you’ll want to make sure personal and business information is removed from the hard drives.
+Before selling or disposing of an old computer, you’ll want to make sure personal and business information is removed from the hard drive.

-MyTECHWIZ uses 12 specifications preset, including Secure Erase, a user-selectable option, and several standards used by government agencies.
-We also can physically crush the hard drive and you can be 100% sure that your drive is inoperable and has been permanently destroyed.
+MyTECHWIZ uses 12 specifications preset, including Secure Erase, a user-selectable option, and several standards used by government agencies and guarantees data will not be restored.
+MyTECHWIZ can also physically crush the hard drive, and you can be 100% sure that your drive is inoperable and has been permanently destroyed.

 |QUICK ERASE||Performs single pass writing all zeroes|